ubuntu-mate/ubuntu-mate.org/blog/20161013-ubuntu-mate-yakkety-final-release.md

     * Hide "open at login" checkbox for live and guest sessions.
     * Remove ocenaudio.
 (LP: [#1613410](https://bugs.launchpad.net/bugs/1613410))
     * Remove duplicate navigation buttons.
-    * Many other minor fixes and finements.
+    * Many other minor fixes and refinements.
   * **Upgraded to [MATE Dock Applet 0.75](https://github.com/robint99/mate-dock-applet/releases/tag/V0.75)**
     * Application actions now have their own popup window, which can be disabled if required.
     * Window list now appears in response to a click on an application icon when it has more than one window open.